nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     i.
 Test case: <code>SET b/500.00</code>

-       Expected behaviour: Budget is set to $500.00
+       Expected: Budget is set to $500.00

      &nbsp;

     ii.
 Test case: <code>SET b/10000</code>

-        Expected behaviour: Budget is set to $5000.00, which is the maximum budget SHOCO allows.
+        Expected: Budget is set to $5000.00, which is the maximum budget SHOCO allows.

      &nbsp;

     iii.
 Test case: <code>SET b/-100</code>

-        Expected behaviour: Budget is reset to $0.00, which is the minimum budget SHOCO allows.
+        Expected: Budget is reset to $0.00, which is the minimum budget SHOCO allows.

      &nbsp;

     iv.
 Other incorrect set budget commands to try: <code>SET b/xxx</code> (where xxx is not a number).

-        Expected behaviour: An error message and the correct usage of the SET command is shown.
+        Expected: An error message and the correct usage of the SET command is shown.

      &nbsp;